ItshMoh/Rust_IDE/Readme.md

 # LLM Code Generator 🚀

-This project leverages a **Qwen2.5 Coder 7b model** to generate Rust projects based on user prompts.
+This project leverages a **DeepSeek R1 Distill Llama 70B** to generate Rust projects based on user prompts.
 The generated code is automatically parsed and saved in a structured repository format.

 ## 📜 Project Overview